aboulch/ConvPoint/README.md

 ![SnapNet products](./doc/convPoint.png)

+## Updates

+**Major performance update**: by reformulating the convolutional layer using matrix mulitplications, the memory consumption has been highly reduced.

 ## Introduction

 This repository propose python scripts for point cloud classification and segmentation.
 The library is coded with PyTorch.